RxDC, or Prescription Drug Data Collection, is a compliance requirement for health plan sponsors.

-Self-Funded Health Plans (SFHPs) do this to:
+Self-Funded Health Plans (SFHPs) are required to:

-Email us at [email protected] to learn more.
+Email [email protected] or click the button below to learn more.

 Your Independent RxDC Reporting Entity